ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # Comments to avoid

--   Comments, however, should not be pedantic: it is not necessary to comment on obvious things, perhaps avoiding commenting on important things.
+-   Comments, however, should not be pedantic: it is not necessary to comment on obvious things while failing to comment on the important parts!

     ```c++
     // Initialize variable "a" and set it to zero
     int a = 0;
-    // Cycle over the vector "v"
+    // Iterate through vector "v"
     for(auto elem : v) {
         // Increment a by 2*sin(elem)
         a += 2 * sin(elem);